mongodb/docs/source/tutorial/deploy-geographically-distributed-replica-set.rst

 Make sure that you have configured the member located in Site B (i.e. ``mongodb3.example.net``) as a :ref:`secondary-only member
-<replica-set-secondary-only-nodes>`.
+<replica-set-secondary-only-members>`.
 First, issue the following
 command determine the :mjs:data:`members[n]._id` value for ``mongodb3.example.net``: